Kyriosity/read-write/README+/software/tests/asQA/README+/QA_tests-pitfalls.md

 Not every test should/could be written in code.
 Not every test automation will pay off.
 Furthermore, not every test must be formulated in steps.

-UI tests are a protruding example but atop of other specific, badly formulated, and irregular tests.
+UI tests are a protruding example, but on top of other specific, badly formulated, and irregular tests.

 ## "Technical"